GreptimeTeam/docs/docs/reference/sql/truncate.md

+---
+description: Details the TRUNCATE TABLE statement in SQL, used for efficiently deleting all data from a table, with syntax and example.
+---

 # TRUNCATE

 The `TRUNCATE TABLE table` statement is used to delete all data from a table.
 It's much more efficient than `DELETE FROM table`.